Saumya4321/Brain-tumor-segmentation/README.md

 #### Uncertainty visualizations for different augmentations
 ![image](https://github.com/user-attachments/assets/40279e84-4411-42e9-b9ad-64ffc4efbd32)

-From the above images, it can be seen that the data augmentations decrease uncertainty at tumor boundaries to different extents.
+From the above images, it can be seen that the data augmentations varies uncertainty at tumor boundaries to different extents.
+Scaling specifically, is seen to reduce uncertainty at tumor boundaries when compared to no-augmentation control case.
 This indicates that these techniques not only improve segmentation accuracy but also enhance the model’s confidence in its predictions.